loading

 Kitchen environments present unique challenges for electronic equipment.
 Heat from cooking surfaces, airborne grease, steam from dishwashing areas, and frequent cleaning with chemical solutions all affect hardware longevity.

 Ingress protection ratings.
-KDS hardware rated at IP54 or higher offers protection against dust ingress and water splashes, which is important for screens mounted near sinks or steam tables.
+KDS hardware rated at IP54 or higher offers protection against dust ingress and water splashes.
 Units installed directly above cooking lines may require IP65-rated enclosures.

 Cable management.
 Exposed cables in a kitchen environment create safety hazards and sanitation concerns.
-Conduit-routed cabling or wireless controller options help maintain compliance with health and safety regulations, including guidelines from organizations such as the National Restaurant Association.
+Conduit-routed cabling or wireless controller options help maintain compliance with health and safety regulations.

 Power supply protection.
-Surge protectors and uninterruptible power supplies (UPS) prevent data loss and hardware damage from electrical fluctuations, which are common in commercial kitchen electrical systems shared with heavy-draw appliances.
+Surge protectors and uninterruptible power supplies (UPS) prevent data loss and hardware damage from electrical fluctuations common in commercial kitchen electrical systems shared with heavy-draw appliances.

-Selecting the right kitchen display system involves evaluating both technical specifications and operational compatibility.
-The following criteria provide a structured framework for comparing available systems.
+Selecting the right kitchen display system involves evaluating both hardware specifications and operational compatibility.
+The following criteria provide a structured framework for comparing available hardware options.

 Criterion 01